What Is Wainscoting?

 Wainscoting is the wood paneling found lining the lower section of the wall in your home.
 It easily updates the interior design and offers your walls extra protection from nicks, scuffs, and other imperfections that accumulate over time.
 Having a lot of woodworking done can be expensive, especially when you hire someone to do the labor.
 Going the DIY route by installing your own wainscoting, however, is fairly simple and much more budget-friendly.

-1. Beadboard Wainscoting: The simplest form of DIY wainscoting I found was beadboard wainscoting.
+- Beadboard Wainscoting: The simplest form of DIY wainscoting I found was beadboard wainscoting.
 You can buy and install pre-cut beadboard panels at your local hardware store and install chair rail molding above it.
 The final result creates a cottage-style vibe, which is great if that's what you want.
-We decided this style didn't suit our home and looked into other methods.
+We decided that this style didn't suit our home and looked into other methods.

-2. Pre-Made Kit: We then considered buying a pre-made kit.
+- Pre-Made Kit: We then considered buying a pre-made kit.
 Many of them exceeded our set budget, but we found a few reasonable options.
 In the end, we didn't go with this either because the ones we liked were only 32–38" high.
 We wanted the wainscoting around 38–42" high to cover up scuffed areas.
 Even though we could have tweaked the kit to make this happen, we didn't feel confident that we could pull off the job.

-3. The Full DIY: If you don't like the first two options, you can go the full DIY route and create your own wainscoting with trim work.
+- The Full DIY: If you don't like the first two options, you can go the full DIY route and create your own wainscoting with trim work.
 The tutorial we found basically entailed making "picture frames" from molding, applying them to the wall, adding chair rail molding, and then painting the whole thing to pull it together.

 We ended up choosing the third route and adapted an online tutorial from This Old House because: